 Dendrochilum glumaceum 'Freel's'

-Our parent plan originated with Bill Freel's collection and we have had it for over 20 years.
+Our parent plan originated with Bill Freel's collection and we have had it for over 30 years.
 This species is native to Borneo and Philippines, usually at higher altitudes.
 Late in the summer new growths will start to show and bloom stems will emerge from the unfinished growths.
 Stems of fragrant, cream colored blooms will cover the plants in September and into the fall.
+Flower stems emerge as the new growths are produced with leaves to follow flowering.